 The home inspection is an unbiased, professional assessment of the condition of the house.
 It provides you with an expert opinion and professional report on the condition of the physical structure and various systems within a house.
 It gives you peace of mind on what is likely the largest purchase you will ever make.

-In order to prepare the report, an inspector must conduct a visual inspection of the house.
-The inspection process typically takes about three hours to complete.
+In order to prepare the report, a home inspector must conduct a visual inspection of the house.
+The home inspection process typically takes about three hours to complete.
 This may vary, according to the size and condition of the home.

 We will inspect all the structural elements and systems of the home.
 Items that will typically be included in an inspection are: